Land use entitlements

-Land use entitlements, which entitle the owner to exclusive use and occupation of a specific property, are regarded as dutiable property under the Duties Act 2000 (the Act).
-A transfer of a land use entitlement is liable to duty under s7(1)(a) of the Act.
+Land use entitlements, which entitle the owner to exclusive use and occupation of a specific property, are regarded as dutiable property under s7(1)(a) of the Duties Act 2000 (the Act).

-A land use entitlement is defined in the s3 of the Act and includes an entitlement to occupy land in Victoria through the ownership of shares in a company or units in a unit trust scheme or a combination of a shareholding or ownership of units together with a lease or licence.
+A land use entitlement includes an entitlement to occupy land in Victoria through the ownership of shares in a company or units in a unit trust scheme, or a combination of a shareholding or ownership of units together with a lease or licence.

 Where the acquisition of a land use entitlement is through the allotment of shares or the issue of units, rather than the transfer of existing shares or units, the acquisition is dutiable under the landholder provisions.

-A land use entitlement acquisition statement must be completed and lodged with us by a person who has acquired a land use entitlement by either an allotment of shares in a company or issue of units in a unit trust scheme, or by a transfer of shares or units.
-The statement outlines the supporting documents required by us.
+A person who has acquired a land use entitlement, either by an allotment of shares in a company or issue of units in a unit trust scheme or by a transfer of shares or units, must complete and lodge our Digital Duties Form.

-The statement must be lodged within 30 days after the entitlement is acquired.
+The form must be lodged within 30 days after the entitlement is acquired.

 Information required when lodging your land use entitlement